-The objective of the Miller Summer Research Internship program is to introduce students to animal sciences research, emphasizing food and fiber producing animals.
+The objective of the Summer Research Internship in Animal Sciences program is to introduce students to animal sciences research, emphasizing food and fiber producing animals.
 Animal Sciences faculty research a variety of areas, including: ruminant and nonruminant nutrition; reproductive physiology; genetics and molecular biology; environmental physiology; and production & management.
 Each student will be working directly within a laboratory under the supervision of an internationally recognized researcher.
 The participant will gain an understanding of recent advances in basic science and applied animal sciences research.
 Students will receive a stipend of $3800.

 Applicants must meet the basic eligibility requirements of the Summer Undergraduate Research Program.
 Students are expected to have a minimum of a 3.0 GPA and have completed 2 years of college.
 Selection is partially based on the applicant’s potential and motivation for future graduate study (PhD level) in animal sciences.
+This program is for visiting students only, students from the University of Missouri are not eligible.

 Students will list up to eight (8) faculty with whom they are interested in working on their application.